Aviation Maintenance Technician (AVMT)

 AVMT 350 Powerplant Curriculum Final 0 Credit Hour(s)

-Prerequisite: AVMT 213 (may be taken concurrently) and AVMT 214 (may be taken concurrently) and AVMT 215 (may be taken concurrently) and AVMT 217 (may be taken concurrently) and AVMT 219 (may be taken concurrently) and AVMT 221 (may be taken concurrently) and AVMT 312 (may be taken concurrently) and AVMT 320 (may be taken concurrently)
+Prerequisite: AVMT 211 (may be taken concurrently) and AVMT 213 (may be taken concurrently) and AVMT 214 (may be taken concurrently) and AVMT 215 (may be taken concurrently) and AVMT 219 (may be taken concurrently) and AVMT 221 (may be taken concurrently) and AVMT 223 (may be taken concurrently) and AVMT 312 (may be taken concurrently) and AVMT 320 (may be taken concurrently)

-This course is designed to serve as a gateway between FAA required SOA Aviation Maintenance Technician Program (AMTP) training of Powerplant Curriculum material and FAA testing for licensure.
-It provides a means by which the student will demonstrate mastery of FAA Powerplant Curriculum material before receiving endorsement for FAA licensure testing.
+This course reviews major concepts covered in the Powerplant Curriculum over which students will be tested on during FAA testing for certification.
+It provides a means by which the student will demonstrate mastery of FAA Powerplant Curriculum material before receiving endorsement for FAA testing.

 Offered: Resident